 - A-Cup Angst: Melanie had an episode on the subject.

-- Abusive Parents: Rick's dad, and Kathleen's mom.
+- Abusive Parents: Rick's dad is violently abusive, and Kathleen's mom is an alcoholic.

 - All Love Is Unrequited: Degrassi loves this trope